koraytumer/QrAndBarcodeScanner/README.md

-Scan Barcode or QR Code Using WebCam in Android studio
+Scan Barcode or QR code using webCam in Android studio